Kernix13/markdown-cheatsheet/README.md

 [Back to Top](#back-to-top "Table of contents")

-### Hidden content
+### Details

-This has the same effect as an accordian.
+This isn't a markdown thing but it is another example of using HTML tags in a Markdown file.
+It has the same effect as an accordian.
 I'm not sure why you would use this but here is how you would do it:

 <details>
   <summary>Title 1</summary>